malekbenz/malekbenz/_posts/2015-12-22-Install-Nodejs.md

 tags : CSS Javascript
 ---

-Today We are going to install Nodejs and build a helloWorld application.
+Today We are going to install Nodejs and build a HelloWorld application.

 ## What is Nodejs ?

 Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient.

 ## How to install Nodejs ?